vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 Vulkan is designed for high performance multithreaded applications, and the API helps by allowing the developer to be more explicit which reduce the guesswork performed by the graphics driver.
 Using Vulkan correctly yields high level performance, low latency, and consistent frame times.

+## Overview of Vulkan API

+The Vulkan API provides a list of functions, what arguments to pass in, and the return type.
+The API is based on the C Syntax, and should be compatible with a vast majority of languages.

+Although this tutorial is written in C++, porting it to other low level languages such as Rust or even plain C should be straight forward.

 ## When to use Vulkan

 Vulkan is a newer API, and is significantly harder to use compared to OpenGL, and does not gaurantee